andrelmbackman/Fillit/README.md

 # Fillit
 #### Pair project created in collaboration with Anamaria Camarasan https://github.com/acamaras0

-Fillit is a space optimization algorithm that finds the smallest square in which it can place a number (1-26) of given tetrominos.
+Fillit is a space optimization algorithm that finds the smallest square in which it can place a number (1-26) of given tetriminos.
-Since this algorithm is based on Tetris, these will be called tetriminos from now on.

 A tetrimino is a geometric shape consisting of 4 squares connected by the edges.
 There are 7 different shapes and 19 permutations if you count their rotated forms.
 These will be described with dots '.', indicating empty space,